apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 ##### 1.1 Silicone Mold From the Bust and Basic Plaster Castings
 ##### 1.2 Capacitive Sensing

-## 1. Silicone mold from the bust of Ludwig I. and basic plaster castings
+## 1. First Design Iteration
+### 1.1 Silicone Mold From the Bust and Bascic Plaster Castings

 In this section it will be described gradually how a silicone mold was created from the original bust from the museum and how it was used to make further plaster castings.